Anthony6197/yutongwu.github.io/_pages/about.md

   - /about.html
 ---

   📖 I'm a final-year M.Eng student at Harvard in Computational Science Engineering, with a keen interest in cognitive AI, computational cognitive/neuroscience, and human-centric AI.
-Additionally,
+Additionally, I am also broadly interested in computational social science, explainable/interpretable AI and human-AI collaboration.

   🤖 I explore the application of ML and AI in computational social science, particularly in economic and financial markets.
 Currently, my master's thesis delves into multi-modal models, theory of mind, and deep learning.